 T9.2 Parts of the Neighbourhood Area are prone to backing up of sewerage into properties.
-The most recent reports were included in Regulation 14 consultation representations by villagers.
+The most recent reports were included in Regulation 14 (second pre-submission, August 2019) consultation representations by villagers.
 Hence it is important that larger proposals verify that adequate capacity exists in the foul sewerage system.

-8: MONITORING AND UPDATE OF THE
+8: MONITORING AND UPDATE OF THE NEIGHBOURHOOD PLAN

-NEIGHBOURHOOD PLAN